-I always thought that I would never find anybody that I was comfortable enough to share my deep dark secret with.
+I always thought that I would never find anybody I would be comfortable enough to share my deep dark secret which was having psoriasis.
 Often times the thought that came into my mind is “What will he think.”
 The fear of running him away, or him never talking to me again always plagued my mind, and held me back from what could have been serious relationships.
 Sounds familiar???

 Psoriasis has played a role in almost every decision in my life, some how, some way.
 But it has especially played it’s part in my love life… Which now I realize was a GOOD thing… yes, a GOOD thing!

-When I was younger I always dreamed of being the sexy chick that all the guys wanted.
+When I was younger I always dreamed of being the sexy chick all the guys wanted.
 This was probably a symptom of low self-esteem at the time.
-But the kids at school made me wake up very quickly, and made me think that sex symbol was no where near a career option.
+But the kids at school made me wake up very quickly, and convinced me that sex symbol was no where near a career option.

-I’ve had a relationship here and there, but nothing to serious.
-I have only told 3 guys about my psoriasis that I was interested in, and only “went there” with 2.
-And honestly they didn’t care, but I never really had the courage to take it there intimately because of this disease… (If you have personal questions inbox me)
+I’ve had a relationship here and there, but nothing too serious.
+I have only told 3 guys about my psoriasis.
+Honestly they didn’t care, but I never really had the courage to take it there intimately because of this disease… (If you have personal questions inbox me)

 That’s why I say that when it comes to love, psoriasis has been more of a good thing for me… Let me explain…

 I was at a conference not to long ago, and the subject of sex and psoriasis came up.
-Someone made a comment about having sex and hiding the fact that they have psoriasis… And just the other day a person said that they had sex in the dark, so the other person wouldn’t see their body… My question to you is, if you have to hide, and keep psoriasis as a secret to someone you are being intimate with… Do they really deserve that part of you?
+Someone made a comment about having sex and hiding the fact that they have psoriasis… And just the other day a person said that they had sex in the dark, so the other person wouldn’t see their body… My question to you is, if you have to hide and keep psoriasis as a secret to someone you are being intimate with… Do they really deserve you sexually?